 From the Range data, plot the total population size against year for the duration of the simulation.
 By when does the population reach demographic equilibrium?

-Using the same data file, plot each of the six mean emigration traits against year.
+Plot each of the six mean emigration traits against year.
 When do they reach equilibrium?
-Does the population become essentially homogenous for any of these traits?
+Does the population become essentially homogeneous for any of these traits?
 Further information on trait variation can be seen by plotting each of the trait standard deviations against year.

 Repeat analysis 2 above for the six settlement traits.
 What can you say about the selection pressures on settlement versus emigration?
 Do they differ appreciably between the sexes?